druidfi/guidelines/docs/environments.md

 ## Staging

 - Latest release candidate
-- Identical server environment as in Production
+- Identical environment as in Production

 ## Production